Today, I reclaim the art of enjoying my life. I have given pain a lot of room. In a way, I have moved over for it.

 Image: Courtesy Pixabay

-Welcome to The Pain Companion Blog for those living with chronic pain - a way station for solace, comfort, and community on the path to greater well being.
+Welcome to The Pain Companion Blog!
+Reflections and sound advice on living with chronic pain - a peaceful way station on the path to greater well being.

 About Sarah Anne Shockley